Pan de muerto

 The classic recipe for pan de muerto is a simple sweet bread recipe, often with the addition of anise seeds, and other times flavored with orange flower water or orange zest.
 Other variations are made depending on the region or the baker.
 The one baking the bread will usually wear decorated wrist bands, a tradition which was originally practiced to protect from burns on the stove or oven.

 Bread of the Dead usually has skulls or crossbones engraved on it.
-It is believed the spirits don’t eat, but absorb its essence, along with water at their “ofrenda,” which is not really an altar, but kind of, after their long journey back to Earth.
+It is believed the spirits do not eat, but absorb its essence, along with water at their ofrenda, after their long journey back to Earth.

 Muertes ('deaths'), made in the State of Mexico, are made with a mix of sweet and plain dough with a small amount of cinnamon.
 Other types in the region include gorditas de maíz, aparejos de huevo ('egg sinkers', apparently after fishing weights) and huesos ('bones').